-The successful Bidder (the "Consultant") will be required to develop and deliver several major pieces of work, with the guidance and support of the CEQB Secretariat and in consultation key with stakeholders, including the Practice Committee.
-These are to be delivered over a multi-year timeline identified as follows:
+The successful Bidder (the "Consultant") will be required to develop and deliver several major pieces of work, with the guidance and support of the CEQB Secretariat and in consultation key with stakeholders, including the Continuing Competence Committee.
+These are to be delivered over a multi-year timeline:

-1. Prepare and facilitate a half-day virtual workshop for CEQB members and the Practice Committee to develop the general direction of the guideline.
-(Mid-October 2022 - TBD)
+3.1 Prepare and facilitate a two-part workshop for CEQB members and the Continuing Competence Committee to develop the general direction of the guideline: Part I, January 2023 (virtual - introductory) and Part II, April 2023 (in-person consultation - to develop general direction).

-Engineers Canada Board requires the outputs of the CEQB involve a substantial input and consultation process with Canada's twelve (12) engineering regulators.
-A national workshop in the early-stages of CEQB projects ensures the smooth development of CEQB documents as they proceed through later stages.
+The Engineers Canada Board requires the CEQB to include input through a consultation process with Canada's twelve (12) engineering regulators.
+A national workshop in the early stages of CEQB projects ensures the smooth development of CEQB documents as they proceed through the later stages.

-The workshop approach and content will be validated under the advisement of the Practice Committee.
+The workshop approach and content, including supporting materials such as environmental scans and presentations, will also need to be validated under the advisement of the Continuing Competence Committee.